Dr. Antonio Sotomayor, Ph.D.

 Latin American and Caribbean Studies Librarian

-Affiliated Faculty of the Center for Latin American and Caribbean Studies
+Associated Faculty of Latin American and Caribbean Studies

 337A Main Library